 Casino-themed events and rentals are incredibly popular.
 Even if you don't serve the Las Vegas region, you can still bring a little bit of Vegas to your clients.
 Lots of casino rental pros target corporate clients, who love all games from poker, craps, and roulette, to slot machines and money wheels.
 There's also a great opportunity for selling packages that include the equipment, the set-up, and the dealer.

 In addition to all the niches we listed, there are still a ton more out there!
-Some event professionals specialize in everything from yard card signs, to vintage prop rentals, to portable toilets, and more.
+Some event professionals specialize in everything from yard card signs to vintage prop rentals, portable toilets, and more.
 The event industry is huge, and the possibilities and creativity are endless.

 What type of event rental business should you start?
+Where do you want to begin your journey?
+Do you want to start a party rental business from home, or rent out space to hold your growing inventory?
 Do your research into the companies that make up the events industry (read the previous section for some helpful tips) so you can decide what's best for you.
 Once you're familiar with what's available, you then need to ask yourself: what's my background?
 What are my passions?
 What types of events and work am I most drawn to?
 Finally, what's in demand in my area?

 For instance, Savannah Vintage & Event Rentals in Georgia started their vintage rental business as the first of its kind in Savannah.
 When planning her own wedding, Rachel Strickland realized there was no rental company dedicated to vintage inventory.
 So, she and her husband decided to take advantage of this strategic window of opportunity.
 They doubled the size of their business in the first six months of opening, and have continued to grow since.